The Nest

 Condos are “real” property; each unit has a deed and an individual tax bill.

-Coop ownership vs. condo is the main difference.
-Therefore, you own a condo free and clear.
-Like with a condo anywhere, you are subject to the rules and regulations the condo board sets.
+The main difference between coop and condo ownership is that you own a condo free and clear.
+However, like with a condo anywhere, you are subject to the rules and regulations the condo board sets.

 Monthly common charges cover the condo building’s operating costs, while property taxes get billed separately.